 Part of his design was a “roof-top terrace,” encircling the entire perimeter of the castle.
 While its intent was clearly defensive, today it is the castle’s most important asset.
 Though visitors often forgo visiting Castle Sant’Elmo, the 360° panoramic views of the city and the bay from the terrace alone are worth the trip.
 Best time to visit, after 4:00 pm when entrance to the Castle is free and the views of the eastern side of the city are at their best.

-But if that is not enough to tempt you, one flight below in Piazza d'Armi you'll find the Napoli Novecento Museum.
+But if that is not enough to tempt you, one flight below in Piazza d’Armi you’ll find the Napoli Novecento Museum.
 Inaugurated in March 2010, it is housed in the High Prison, Carcere Alto and features an impressive collection of 20th Century (Neapolitan) Modern Art.
-Back out in Piazza d'Armi you can't miss Giancarlo Neri's large scale metal sculpture Luna e Laltra.
-It is one of a number of contemporary art installations that were donated to Castle Sant'Elmo by local artists.
+Back out in Piazza d’Armi you can’t miss Giancarlo Neri’s large scale metal sculpture Luna e Laltra or the Mimmo Paladino helmet.
+They are just two of a number of contemporary art installations that were donated to Castle Sant’Elmo by local artists.